amyreese/click-fuzzy/README.md

 License
 -------

-Click Fuzzy Commands is copyright Amethyst Reese, and licensed under the MIT license.
+Fuzzy Commands is copyright Amethyst Reese, and licensed under the MIT license.